 Despite its prevalence, no one is certain what causes IBS.
 Emotional distress was once thought to be the culprit—patients were often told it was “all in their heads.”
 While it’s true that stress and anxiety worsen the condition, physicians now know the problem is in the gut, not the head.

 Some research suggests that the muscles and nerves in the colons of IBS sufferers may be hypersensitive, and as a result, they respond strongly to stimuli that would not bother most people.

-Not surprisingly, conventional treatment for IBS consists primarily of prescription drugs.
-These include tranquilizers and antidepressants, which can improve IBS symptoms but have a host of other complications including addiction, anxiety, nausea, and even violent behavior.
+Not surprisingly, conventional IBS treatments consist primarily of prescription drugs.
+These include tranquilizers and antidepressants, which can improve IBS symptoms but have a host of other complications including addiction, anxiety, nausea and even violent behavior.

 One IBS drug, Lotronex, was pulled from the market only months after it was approved by the FDA because it caused several deaths and numerous serious side effects requiring surgery or hospitalization.

 Diet Makes All the Difference